CHAFFLES: What they are, how to make them, and all of your FAQs answered!

 You are going to want a mini waffle maker for this recipe.

 I use the Dash Mini Waffle Maker.

-Don’t worry – you can order from Amazon for around $10 and I almost guarantee you won’t regret the purchase!
+Don’t worry – you can order from Amazon for CHEAP and I almost guarantee you won’t regret the purchase!

 It heats quickly, cooks quickly, takes up barely any space, and it comes in a variety of cute colors.
 I have the aqua.